Moduli spaces of twisted equivariant G-bundles over a curve: Abstract

 \section{Abstract}

 Let $X$ be a compact Riemann surface, $\Gamma$ a finite group of automorphisms of $X$ and $G$ a connected reductive complex Lie group with center $Z$.
 If we equip this data with a homomorphism $\theta:\Gamma\to\Aut(G)$ and a 2-cocycle $c\in Z^2_{\theta}(\Gamma,Z)$, there is a notion of $(\theta,c)$-twisted $\Gamma$-equivariant $G$-bundle over $X$.
 The aim of this paper is to construct a coarse moduli space of isomorphism classes of polystable $(\theta,c)$-twisted equivariant $G$-bundles over $X$, according to the definition of polystability given by Garc\'ia-Prada--Gothen--Mundet i Riera.
 This generalizes the well-known construction of the moduli space of $G$-bundles given by Ramanathan.
-It also gives, in particular, a construction of the moduli space of $\Gamma$-equivariant $G$-bundles, and the moduli space of $G$-bundles for $G$ non-connected by our joint work with Garc\'ia-Prada--Gothen--Mundet i Riera --- constructions which, to our knowledge, do not exist in the literature.
+It also gives, in particular, a GIT construction of the moduli space of $\Gamma$-equivariant $G$-bundles, and the moduli space of $\hat G$-bundles for $\hat G$ non-connected by our joint work with Garc\'ia-Prada, Gothen and Mundet i Riera --- complementing the construction of a projective good moduli space for the moduli stack of $\hat G$-bundles given by Olsson--Reppen--Tajakka.